Gerald Gardner: Personal life

-Gardner only married once, to Donna, and several who knew him made the claim that he was devoted to her.
+Gardner only married once, to Donna, and several who knew him have said that he was devoted to her.
 Indeed, after her death in 1960, he began to again suffer serious asthma attacks.
 Despite this, as many coven members slept over at his cottage due to living too far away to travel home safely, he was known to cuddle up to his young High Priestess, Dayonis, after rituals.
 The author Philip Heselton, who largely researched Wicca's origins, came to the conclusion that Gardner had held a long-term affair with Dafo, a theory expanded upon by Adrian Bott.

-Those who knew him within the modern witchcraft movement recalled how he was a firm believer in the therapeutic benefits of sunbathing.
+Those who knew him within the Wiccan movement recalled how he was a firm believer in the therapeutic benefits of sunbathing.
 He also had several tattoos on his body, depicting magical symbols such as a snake, dragon, anchor and dagger.
 In his later life he wore a "heavy bronze bracelet... denoting the three degrees... of witchcraft" as well as a "large silver ring with... signs on it, which... represented his witch-name 'Scire', in the letters of the magical Theban alphabet."

 According to Bricket Wood coven member Frederic Lamond, Gardner also used to comb his beard into a narrow barbiche and his hair into two horn like peaks, giving him "a somewhat demonic appearance".
 Lamond thought that Gardner was "surprisingly lacking in charisma" for someone at the forefront of a religious movement.

 Gardner was a supporter of the centre-right Conservative Party, and for several years had been a member of the Highcliffe Conservative Association, as well as being an avid reader of the pro-Conservative newspaper, The Daily Telegraph.

 Criticisms

+Virulent homophobia

+Lois Bourne, one of the High Priestesses of the Bricket Wood Coven, accused Gardner of homophobia:

+Gerald was homophobic.
+He had a deep hatred and detestation of homosexuality, which he regarded as a disgusting perversion and a flagrant transgression of natural law ...
+"There are no homosexual witches, and it is not possible to be a homosexual and a witch" Gerald almost shouted.
+No one argued with him.